PHOTO | SPECIAL TO THE B.C. CATHOLIC

 "When I came back from the one-month camp, we moved to a different city and the boyfriend was gone."

-Davis continued to use drugs and was kicked out of high school at 16.
+Sarah continued to use drugs and was kicked out of high school at 16.
 At 17, a close friend died; this drove her deeper into substance abuse.
 "We binged for eight months."

-Davis' parents abandoned her by 17 and she ended up on the streets of Vancouver.
+Sarah' parents abandoned her by 17 and she ended up on the streets of Vancouver.
 "When I lived on the streets people treated me horribly," she recalled.
 "I learned to live like that and I treated people horribly."

 After serving time, "It was by God's hand that I ended up in Talitha Koum."

 At the recovery house everyone goes to church.
-Davis started attending the Evangelical Cariboo Road Christian Fellowship, but was attracted to the Catholic Church while attending an Easter Vigil.
+Sarah started attending the Evangelical Cariboo Road Christian Fellowship, but was attracted to the Catholic Church while attending an Easter Vigil.
 "I saw all the candles and it was an amazing experience."

-Davis learned about St. Mary's RCIA program from a Life in the Spirit seminar and felt the program would answer her questions about faith.
+Sarah learned about St. Mary's RCIA program from a Life in the Spirit seminar and felt the program would answer her questions about faith.

 The RCIA journey was difficult, but she received support from the sponsors and catechumens.
 She was baptized into the Church with Talitha Koum founder Starr Peardon as her godmother.